Smoke sensor for air flow control

 What was needed was an electronic automated sensor which could monitor and control the amount of air flow through doors leading to exit stairwells.
 Controlling this air flow when a fire breaks out means that smoke can be held back from protected spaces.
 This significantly reduces the amount of energy needed to control an incident.

-The University’s Career Development Service arranged a four-month paid internship with Advanced Smoke Group for Danish Ahmad, who had recently graduated from our Department of Engineering with an MSc in Advanced Electrical and Electronic Engineering.
+The University’s Careers and Employability Service arranged a four-month paid internship with Advanced Smoke Group for Danish Ahmad, who had recently graduated from our Department of Engineering with an MSc in Advanced Electrical and Electronic Engineering.

 Danish not only designed the sensor, he also developed a range of system control panels that enabled the company to establish a new control panel division.
 Advanced Smoke Group has since patented the device which is now being sold across Europe, while Danish was taken on as a full-time systems developer with the company.